shargon/design-notes/NDX-DN11 - NEO Debug Info Specification.md

 - Sequence points map individual NeoVM opcode addresses to a sequence of text in a source file.
 Because of the nature of mapping high level source code to low level opcodes, there will not be a sequence point for every address in the NeoVM script file.

 > Note, the `sequence-points` property of the root debug info object
 > is not used by the NEO smart contract debugger and will be removed
 > from the NEON compiler in a future release.

+Debug info can also contain an array of Event objects.
+Event objects have parameter and return types like a Method, but have no implementation details such as variables, sequence points or start/end addresses.